schoolofcities/king-street-toronto/analysis/blog_draft_jeffedits.md

 <!-- if we get the data, I think we should put a bar chart in here of tickets by month/year - can likely just replicate the year-month chart from our bikeshare story -->

-In the summer of 2019, CBC News reported (LINK TO SOURCE) observations of the first few years of the King Street Pilot.
+In the summer of 2019, [CBC News reported](https://www.cbc.ca/news/canada/toronto/traffic-tickets-transit-king-toronto-violation-1.5263557) observations of the first few years of the King Street Pilot.
 Many drivers were disobeying the traffic restriction signs, even though fines are $110 a ticket and two demerit points.
-From November 2017 to July 2019, the 21-month period of the King Street Pilot until it became permanent, Toronto Police had issued 16,000 tickets for the Corridor, with the biggest culprit being out-of-town drivers (LINK TO SOURCE).
-Police say that while the perception is that there isn't enough enforcement, in actuality the Corridor is covered by three divisions (SO?).
+From November 2017 to July 2019, the 21-month period of the King Street Pilot until it became permanent, Toronto Police had issued 16,000 tickets for the Corridor, with the biggest culprit being out-of-town drivers ([CBC News](https://www.cbc.ca/news/canada/toronto/traffic-tickets-transit-king-toronto-violation-1.5263557)).
+Police say that the perception is that there isn't enough enforcement, but actually the Corridor is covered by three divisions.

-The city and police are interested in automated enforcement cameras to maintain enforcement in the area, but this is not possible as it requires the province to provide legislative authority (SOURCE?).
-In 2019, MTO was still developing a regulatory framework for the implementation of automated speed enforcement (SOURCE?).
-Notably, New York City's emulation of the King Street Transit Priority Corridor on their 14th Street implements automated enforcement cameras to great effect (SOURCE?).
+The city and police are interested in automated enforcement cameras to maintain enforcement in the area, but this is not possible as it requires the province to provide legislative authority ([CBC News](https://www.cbc.ca/news/canada/toronto/traffic-tickets-transit-king-toronto-violation-1.5263557)).
+In 2019, MTO was still developing a regulatory framework for the implementation of automated speed enforcement ([CBC News](https://www.cbc.ca/news/canada/toronto/traffic-tickets-transit-king-toronto-violation-1.5263557)).
+Notably, New York City's emulation of the King Street Transit Priority Corridor on their 14th Street implements automated enforcement cameras to great effect ([The Star](https://www.thestar.com/news/gta/video-how-many-drivers-are-ignoring-the-rules-on-the-king-street-transit-corridor/article_3c87b687-400f-586c-aeae-997e285fcd81.html)).

 In 2022 and 2023, the public perception of the enforcement of the King Street traffic restrictions is still that there is not enough enforcement of the rules of the Corridor, and that it appears that more drivers are ignoring signage and not facing any repercussions.
 Pedestrians have observed drivers breaking the rules in the Corridor.